March 2024

 • Give attention to all financial questions related to the work of the congregation.

-• Labor for a good system in financial affairs as well as for the elimination of debts, in coordination with the Stewardship Board.
+• Labor for a good system of financial affairs as well as the elimination of debts.

 • See to it that financial statements are issued at least annually.

-Article XXIX –Duties of the Board of Stewardship
+Article XXIX – Duties of the Board of Discipleship

-The Board of Stewardship shall consist of at least three members.
+The Board of Discipleship shall consist of at least six members.

-The members of the Board of Stewardship shall serve for a term of three years, so arranged that the term of no more than half of the number of board members expire in a given year.
+The members of the Board of Discipleship shall serve for a term of three years, so arranged that the terms of no more than one-third of the number of members of the board expire in a given year.
 The board members shall not serve more than two consecutive terms.

-The Board of Stewardship will elect a chairman from amongst themselves.
-The chairman shall represent or appoint a representative to attend the Church Council meetings.
+The Board of Discipleship will elect a chairman and team leaders who will appoint whatever other members it deems necessary for efficient work, annually.
+The Chairman shall represent or appoint a representative to attend Church Council meetings.

-• To promote a Scriptural, first-fruit, proportionate use of time, talents and treasures among all congregational members.
+• Promote a Scriptural, first-fruit, proportionate use of time, talents, and treasures among all congregational members.

-• To sponsor topics, articles, letters, seminars and campaigns that keep stewardship before the members on a regular basis.
+• Sponsor topics, articles, letters, seminars, and campaigns that keep stewardship before the members on a regular basis.

 Article XXX – Duties of the Board of Missions and Outreach

-The Board of Missions and Outreach shall consist of at least three members.
+The Board of Missions and Outreach shall consist of at least four members.

 The members of the Board of Missions and Outreach shall serve for a term of three years, so arranged that the term of no more than half of the number of board members expire in a given year.
 The board members shall not serve more than two consecutive terms.